 Polycystic ovary syndrome is a disorder affecting 5 to 10% of women of reproductive age and is one of the primary causes of infertility.
 It is associated with diabetes mellitus and cardiovascular disease most of the time.
 Polycystic ovary syndrome (PCOS) appears as enlarged ovaries with multiple small follicular cysts.
 The ovaries appear enlarged due to excess androgen hormones in the body, which cause the ovaries to form cysts and increase in size.

 Endometriosis is the presence of endometrial glands and stroma at extrauterine sites, with the ovary being one of the most common sites.
 Endometriomas (common in endometriosis) arise from ectopic growth of endometrial tissue and are often referred to as chocolate cysts because they contain dark, thick, gelatinous aged blood products.
 They appear as a complex mass on ultrasound and are described as having “ground glass” internal echoes.
 Endometriomas can be classified into two types.
-Type I consists of primary endometriomas that are small and develop from surface endometrial implants.
+Type I consists of small primary endometriomas that develop from surface endometrial implants.
 Type II arises from functional cysts that have been invaded by ovarian endometriosis or type I endometriomas.
 Although the overall risk of malignant transformation is low, endometriomas increase this risk in women with endometriosis.

 History and Physical